 Mezzogiorno: Highly recommended is this Italian restaurant located on the beach in Bucerias north of Nuevo Vallarta.
 Avenida Pacífico 33, corner Josefa Ortiz de Dominguez.

 Other Chicago friends also loved La Leche and the River Cafe on the Isla Rio Cuale/Cuale River Island at #4.
 It is a fine dining, spot along the river and away from the beach.

 I have twice enjoyed the San Miguel Food Tours in San Miguel de Allende, MX.
 On my last tour, my guide mentioned that they also owed Vallarta Food Tours.
 So when I found that I was going to be there with friends, I suggested that we try one of their food tasting and cultural walking tours.
 We chose the Original Downtown Vallarta Food Tour.
-They offer six different group tours as well as private tours.
+They offer a number of different group tours as well as private tours.
 I like trying street food, but am always concerned about food safety.
 I found that by taking a tour like this that the spots are heavily vetted, which gives me great comfort.
 It was a great experience!
 Check out their website and my recommendations in my post Great Casual Dining in Puerto Vallarta.